andrewc272/SchoolNotes/Spring25/UxDesign-CSCI4260/AProjectGuidetoUXDesign-notes/Chapters3-4.md

 ## Chapter 4 Project Opjectives and Approach

+- Why is the project importand to the company?
+- How will stakeholders determine if the project was a success?
+- What approach or *methodology* will the project follow?
+- What are the major dates or *milestones* for key points, such as gettign approval from business stakeholders?

+Project Objective:
+: a statement of a measurable goal for the project

 ### Solidify Project Objectives

+A clear objective helps you to
+- ask the right questions
+- find good ways to reasearch for the project
+- gather ideas and consolidate them
+- prioritize the project ideas based on company value
+- define specific features
+- create effective design concepts
+- manage changes in dirrection after you start the project
+- focus efforts during deployment activities
+- Determine whether youve met the needs of the client company after the end of the project

+A solid objective is:
+- Easy to understand
+- distinct
+- Measurable

 ### Understand the Project Approach

+Most project methodologies involve these steps:
+- Plan
+- Discover
+- Define
+- Design
+- Develop
+- Deploy
+- iterate

 #### Waterfall Methodology

+- the waterfall method clearly defines the project then designs develops and deploys it
+    - prone to be bad if the project needs to change for any reason

 #### Agile Methodologies

+- agile is similar to waterfall but it splits it up into smaller iterations making it more adaptable to changes during the project
+- Scrum
+    - Involves short sprints where different teams work on different projects and there are daily checkins to prevent blockers
+- Kanban
+    - Visual signal for the workload and progress
+- SAFe
+    - Is a combination of scrum and kanban that is best used by large companies

 #### Other approaches a Designer should know

+- Double Diamond
+    - split up to understand the problem independantly then come together to define
+    - split up to ideate prototype then come together again to test and create the solution
+- Lean UX
+    - This involves cutting as much out to get the concept out there to simply test ideas and not intended to create a product
+- Dual-track product development
+    - this is where there is two things always being done during development learning and building
+- Design sprints
+    - Tbis is a method on solving sprints in a quick and simple manner

+- create a minimally viable product to start

 ### How does the Approach Affect Me?

+- What quesitons you should be asking and when
+- Expectations on how project team members will collaborate and how close that collaboration will be
+- the level of detail needed in your documentation and the level of formality
+- Important milestones that involve approval from stake holders and deployment to different groups

 ## Essential Questions:

 1. What is the role of DesignOps on a design team?

+- Design Operations role is to make the collaboration accross projects and teams smooth and seemless

 2. Why is designOps important?

+- it helps with bigger groups of people to have better communication and product design

 3. How are research operations critical to good design?

+- This helps the team under

 4. What are the four questions you should have answered by the end of a kickoff meeting?
 5. What is...
     A. the waterfall method?